saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 - URL - HTTPS URL to connect to the symbol server or S3 bucket.
   - When using an AWS S3 bucket, use the HTTPS URL of the region the S3 bucket is hosted from.
 - Name - A friendly name for this connection.
-- Whether you want to enable Whitelist or not.
-Most common configuration for private symbol servers is NOT use the Whitelist, and have all symbols attempted to be downloaded on demand for any not in the blacklist or skiplist.
-If Whitelist is enabled, then the system will try to download ONLY the symbols specified in the whitelist (no other symbols will be downloaded).
+- Whether you want to enable Allowlist or not.
+Most common configuration for private symbol servers is NOT use the Allowlist, and have all symbols attempted to be downloaded on demand for any not in the blocklist or skiplist.
+If Allowlist is enabled, then the system will try to download ONLY the symbols specified in the allowlist (no other symbols will be downloaded).
 - Credentials - Basic Auth os S3 Authentication with bucket name, s3 key and s3 secret are supported.
 - Proxy options - If a proxy server is required.
   Download options - How many concurrent downloads to allow, and retry options before adding a symbol to the skiplist.